aklinker1/zeta/README.md

 There are two types of hooks: global and isolated.

-- **Global**: These hooks are registered on the final, root application, regardless of where they are defined in your app's composition tree.
+- **Global**: These hooks are registered on the final, top-level app, regardless of where they are defined in your app's composition tree.
 They always run for every request that hits the server.
 Use these for cross-cutting concerns like logging or authentication.
 - **Isolated**: These hooks only apply to routes defined on the _same app instance_, _after_ the hook is declared.
 They are perfect for setting up context or running middleware specific to a group of routes (e.g., a plugin).

 Here's an example combining several different hooks: